AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 In order to manage your contract deployments cw-orchestrator saves the contract addresses and code ids for each network you're interacting with in a JSON formatted state file.
 This state file represents all your past.
 You can customize the path to this state file using the `STATE_FILE` [env variable](../single_contract/env-variable.md).

-When calling the `upload` function on a contract, if the tx is successful, the daemon will get the uploaded code_id and save it to file, like so :
+When calling the `upload` function on a contract, if the tx is successful, the daemon will get the uploaded code_id and save it to file, like so:

 ```json
 {